JackTian996/OpenMIPS/README.md

 **Exception Victim**: the instruction occur exception.
 **Problem**: To support precise interrupt,the sequence of exception occurence must be same with the sequence of instruction.
-**Solution**: The previous exception get marked, rather than being handled immediately, and the pipeline keep going.
+**Solution**: The previous exception get marked, rather than being handled im/mediately, and the pipeline keep going.
 For most processor,there is a special pipeline stage to handle exception.
 Although the exception can occur at random time, the instruction must arrive at same stage in order.